cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 For this benchmark, you will use partitioning, which is an enterprise feature.
 For details about requesting and setting a trial or full enterprise license, see [Enterprise Licensing](enterprise-licensing.html).

-To add an enterprise license to your cluster once it is started, [use the built-in SQL client](use-the-built-in-sql-client.html) locally as follows:
+To add an enterprise license to your cluster once it is started, [use the built-in SQL client](use-the-built-in-sql-client.html) as follows:

 1. SSH to the 31st instance (the one not running a CockroachDB node) and launch the built-in SQL client: